 Dave spent 7 seasons with the Chicago Cubs in the marketing department specializing in corporate partnerships including the addition of permanent signage to Wrigley Field for the first time in history.
 He joined the Chicago Blackhawks in 2009 heading up marketing, corporate partnerships and game presentation.
 The Blackhawks experienced an explosion in both fan base and revenue growth and were widely considered to be on the cutting edge of sports business practices.

-Banner Collective has grown rapidly and formed many successful partnerships with some of the most well respected companies in the world including Google, Anheuser Busch, US Soccer, English Premier League, Shure Microphones and Wilson Sporting Goods.
+Banner Collective has grown from 6 employees to 18 and formed many successful partnerships with some of the most well respected companies in the world including Google, Anheuser Busch, US Soccer, English Premier League, Shure Microphones and Wilson Sporting Goods.
 In 2015, Banner and the Chicago Cubs teamed up to introduce the brand new Wrigley Field videoboards with Banner producing much of the Emmy Award-winning content.
 Teaming up with the baseball operations department, Banner produced recruitment videos for multiple free agents that played key roles with the 2016 World Series Champions such as Jon Lester, Ben Zobrist, David Ross and Jason Heyward.

-While having a say at Banner, at home he takes orders from his wife of 11 years Kimberly, loses in Monopoly to his 6 year old Elena, and deftly avoids lightsaber strikes from his 3 year old Johnny.
+While having a say at Banner, at home he takes orders from his wife of almost 13 years Kimberly, loses in Monopoly to his 7 year old Elena, and deftly avoids lightsaber strikes from his 4 year old Johnny.

 Director of Sports production